HelloFresh accused of using coconut milk obtained from monkey labor

 HelloFresh uses coconut milk obtained from monkey labor in Thailand, according to allegations from the People for the Ethical Treatment of Animals, which is calling for a boycott of the meal delivery service.

 Monkeys are chained, whipped, beaten and forced to spend long hours picking coconuts, an investigation by PETA Asia alleges.
-Claims of animals abuse are alleged at 57 operations in nine provinces of Thailand, according to the findings released on Monday.
+Claims of animals abuse were made against 57 operations in nine provinces of Thailand, according to the findings released on Monday.

 In a statement to CBS MoneyWatch, HelloFresh said the company receives written assurances from its suppliers that its coconuts are not procured using monkeys.